 Folding, especially when combined with spectral flattening as pre-filtering, provides an effective way for extending unvoiced signal parts.
 In principle, this module is also capable of extending the signal by sharpening pulses in voiced signal parts.
 However, an a-posteriori analysis (Figure \ref{fig:example}) shows the model mostly uses folding for extending unvoiced signal parts and the non-linear function extrapolation for extending voiced signal parts.

-The features for the feature encoder on the left side of Figure \ref{figure:model} are designed to provide the model with basic signal properties like spectral envelope, and pitch and voicing while being simple to compute.
-We chose to use a Hanning-window STFT with a window size of 20~ms and a hop size of 10~ms from which we compute a 32-band ERB-scale log magnitude spectrogram and instantaneous frequency information for the first 40 STFT bins in the form
+The input features on the left side of Figure \ref{figure:model} are designed to provide the model with basic signal properties like spectral envelope, pitch and voicing while being simple to compute.
+We chose to use a Hanning-window STFT with a window size of 20~ms and a hop size of 10~ms from which we compute a 32-band ERB-scale log magnitude spectrogram and complex phase difference information for the first 40 STFT bins in the form

-Here, $n$ denotes the frame index, $k$ denotes the frequency index, and $^*$ denotes complex conjugation.
-Instantaneous frequencies are included as features since it has been demonstrated that they are sufficient for high-accuracy pitch estimation \cite{subramani24_npitch}.
+where $n$ denotes the frame index, $k$ denotes the frequency index, and $^*$ denotes complex conjugation.
+The complex phase differences are included as features since they proved sufficient for high-accuracy pitch estimation \cite{subramani24_npitch}.
 The feature encoder upsamples the 72-dimensional feature vector from 100 to 200~Hz and includes a GRU for accumulating context.